daiearth22/test/finance/accounts-payable-employee-expenses-and-other-liabilities/index.html.md

 1. Enter Bill date.
 The due date should auto-fill based on payment terms entered during vendor setup.
 If not, select the correct due date and update the vendor record after the bill has been entered and saved.
 1. Enter Bill number.
 1. Go to the "Expense and Items" tab below to enter the expense details.
 1. Select appropriate GL-account under the "Account" dropdown box.
-(Be sure to check whether the invoice represents a prepaid expense, fixed asset, etc./index.html.md)
+(Be sure to check whether the invoice represents a prepaid expense, fixed asset, etc.)
 1. Enter Bill amount.
 1. Select tax code, if applicable.
 1. Enter department.
-(This must be entered if the account you selected in step 6 is an expense account/index.html.md)
+(This must be entered if the account you selected in step 6 is an expense account)
 1. Add attachments: Go to the "Communication" tab and find the "Files" subtab.
 1. Click "New File.‚Ä A new window will appear, allowing you to select the file you wish to attach.
 1. In the new window, select the "Attachments Received" folder in the dropdown box, then click "Choose File" to attach both a copy of the vendor bill and email approval.
 (The supporting email approval must be attached along with a copy of the invoice/index.html.md)